emacs-lsp/lsp-ui/README.md

 (add-hook 'lsp-mode-hook 'lsp-ui-mode)
 ```

-To enable `flycheck-mode` for a particular LSP client, add the following
+To enable `flycheck-mode` for a particular LSP client, add the following:

 ```el
 (add-hook 'XXXXX-mode-hook 'flycheck-mode)